omegasenior/topbiketoursportugal/content/tours/santiago-compostela-bike-tour.md

 **Route description:**

 * Flat for the first 3 days, with a few smooth and short climbs.
 Hilly in the last 3 days, up and down in secondary roads.
-* 330 % bike lanes and wood walkways, 30% smooth dirt roads.
+* 30 % bike lanes and wood walkways, 30% smooth dirt roads.
 Some coubblestone roads and rough dirt roads, 20 % paved secondary roads with low traffic.
+* 4121 meters of cumulative gap climbs

+\
 **Itinerary:**

 Day 1: Reception at Porto